 So now use this command and take some sips from your caffeinated drink, because this process will take a little bit longer than usual.

-pacstrap /mnt base base-devel wget bash-completion git dialog wpa_supplicant linux-headers
+pacstrap /mnt base dhcpcd e2fsprogs inetutils linux linux-firmware man-db man-pages nano netctl s-nail usbutils base-devel wget bash-completion git dialog wpa_supplicant linux-headers

 This command downloads all necessary packages and extracts them onto the hard drive.

-After installation is finished you can write the partition information to your Arch Linux installation using
+After the installation of these packages is finished you can write the partition information to your Arch Linux installation using

 genfstab -p /mnt > /mnt/etc/fstab.